Personal Independence Payment: Reaction and analysis

 In April 2013 Iain Duncan Smith, the sponsor of the Welfare Reform Act, expressed his support for the changes to disability benefits brought about by the new law.
 He was critical of the older system of disability benefits which awarded an allowance to claimants with no further systematic checks to assess if the claimant's condition had improved or worsened.
 Iain Duncan Smith stated that, by requiring claimants to undergo periodic assessments, the system could be targeted at those most in need whilst preventing payments being made to people who had recovered from a temporary disability.

 The UK disability rights organisation Scope has been critical of PIP and, while it expressed support in principle for assessing claimants more carefully, took the view that the assessment criteria were flawed, would cause undue hardship to disabled people and were too strongly focused on cutting welfare budgets.
 In November 2021 it launched a campaign to give disabled people the right to request an assessor who is a specialist in their condition, after it was revealed that successful appeals were running at an average of more than 12,000 per month.

 Prior to the introduction of PIP, work capability assessments carried out by the private contractor Atos were subjected to critical scrutiny in Parliament following a number of controversial decisions in which disabled individuals were denied benefits and required to look for work, work they could not do due to their disability.

 In June 2014 the Public Accounts Committee expressed the view that the implementation of the PIP scheme had been "nothing short of a fiasco", a charge rejected by the Government.

-PIP may affect entitlement to disability "blue badge" parking permits and the Motability scheme.
+PIP may affect entitlement to disability "blue badge" parking permits.

 The Multiple Sclerosis Society of Great Britain produced a report about its members experiences of the test in September 2015.
 1,780 participated.
 42% of those who had a face-to-face assessment said the hidden symptoms of the condition had not been taken into account.
 More than a third said face-to-face assessments had caused their condition to relapse or deteriorate.